-But what’s most astonishing about Abu Dhabi is its culture, not only is it rich and diverse, in some places it’s older than anywhere else on earth.
-Yet almost everything from art at the Louvre Abu Dhabi to falconry on the Liwa Desert is big on kid-appeal.
-If that’s hard to imagine, here are the top child-friendly cultural experiences recommended by Abu Dhabi tourist board, take a look and be inspired.
+Think holidays to Abu Dhabi and you think dazzling architecture and record-breaking rollercoasters.
+But what’s most astonishing about Abu Dhabi is its culture.
+Not not only is it rich and diverse, in some places it’s older than anywhere else on earth.
+Yet almost everything appeals to kids.
+If that’s hard to believe, take a look at the list of family-friendly and fun cultural icons recommended by Experience Abu Dhabi.

-Al Ain might be less than two hours’ drive from Abu Dhabi city, but it couldn’t be more different.
+Al Ain is a must do on holidays to Abu Dhabi.
 It’s one of the oldest permanently inhabited settlements in the world, a UNESCO World Heritage Site and home to one of the UAE’s only traditional Camel Markets, as well as impressive 19th century Al Jahili Fort.

 Al Ain is fascinating, and extra appealing to kids because for every ancient element, there’s a fresh, new adventure to be had.
 It’s that clever balance of history and fun, woven through with art, Arabic customs and living culture which makes this one of Abu Dhabi’s most memorable experiences.